 After his winter spell, Heroic’s A.J.C.
 Derby campaign got off to an inauspicious start at Warwick Farm in the new season when he showed all the worst traits of the Valais breed, by being left at the post.
 Next start was the Chelmsford Stakes at Randwick.
 During the week before this race, the Godby stable went to extraordinary lengths to try and curb the colt’s aversion to facing the starting barrier.
 On the Thursday prior to the race, with Ashley Reed in the saddle and sporting the colours, Heroic was taken to the Randwick start.
 There, alongside, was the official A.J.C. starter, Mr Mackellar, mounted on a hack, and Heroic’s regular postillion, Hughie Cairns, sartorially resplendent in the red coat of the clerk of the course.
 Yet, what made the lesson particularly instructive for the horse wasn’t so much the smartness of Cairns’ attire but rather the stock whip the jockey was wielding in one hand.
 Several times Heroic baulked, but he was eventually coaxed into jumping off fairly well; Reed galloped him smartly for seven furlongs and the colt pulled up in a lather of sweat.
 The next morning there was another barrier lesson with the same players and stage props, and on this occasion, Heroic worked really well, certainly well enough to inspire the stable to have a dash at the Sydney ring.
 Incidentally, some attributed Heroic’s antics at the barrier due to his inbreeding.
 In point of fact, he inherited this waywardness from Valais, whose second greatest son, Manfred, as we shall see, was much worse although he was certainly not inbred.

 The Sydney Tattersall’s Club meeting of 1924 marked the opening of Gloaming’s final Australian campaign and Dick Mason, the champion’s trainer, expected the previous year’s Derby winner Ballymena, to prove the horse to beat.
-But at a distance of nine furlongs and with the pull in the weights enjoyed by the three-year-old, the Godby stable was supremely confident of their charge; and Heroic was backed down to second favourite.
+But at a distance of nine furlongs and with the pull in the weights enjoyed by the three-year-old, the Godby stable was supremely confident of their charge; and Heroic was backed down to start the second favourite.
 The band regaled the 40,000 strong crowds with a rousing rendition of ‘In the Gloaming’ as the field proceeded to the start.
 An interesting feature of the race was that the field, including Rivoli, contained four winners of the A.J.C.
 Derby – three actual and one prospective.
 At the barrier, the old champion was a bit restive and the young champion troublesome, but both were despatched on terms.
 Rather than make the running, Reed steadied Heroic and dropped him back to race with Gloaming.
 At the home turn, Gloaming and the others left the rails and Reed dashed Heroic up on the inside.
 The old horse responded gamely but could not match strides with the young colt.
 At the post, Heroic had set a new Australasian record of 1-minute 50 ¼ seconds for the journey.
 It was a splendid performance from Jack Corteen’s champion.
 The equivalent Melbourne race meeting on that afternoon was at Moonee Valley where patrons keenly watched the posting of the Randwick results; there was much satisfaction when it was seen that their local hero had triumphed over Gloaming.
 And it suggested the testing mile and a half of the Derby, against his own age group, was well within Heroic’s compass.
 Godby now put the colt away in readiness for the Randwick classic.

 There were heavy rains at the beginning of Derby week in Sydney although they had the effect of enhancing rather than detracting from the condition of the course come race day.
 Derby Day itself was overcast with intermittent rain but 78,000 racegoers still made the pilgrimage to Randwick.